Contaminated Blood (Support for Infected and Bereaved Persons) Bill [HL]

 Overview

 This bill aims to provide support for individuals infected with diseases through contaminated NHS blood and blood products, and their families.
-It establishes a committee to advise on haemophilia treatment, introduces a compensation scheme, and mandates improvements to blood safety.
+It establishes a committee to advise on haemophilia treatment, improves blood donation safety, creates a compensation scheme, and initiates a review of existing support.

 Description